Longmont Dental Bridges

-Dental bridges are a great solution for missing or damaged teeth.
-If you’re looking for a dental bridge in Longmont, we can help.
-Dr. Hedrick has created and placed a lot of bridges with great results and she can help you as well.
+Dental bridges are a great solution for missing or damaged teeth, and if you’re looking for one in Longmont, we can help.
+Dr. Hedrick has created and placed many bridges with remarkable results, and she can help you as well.

 - Bone deterioration

 The most common type of dental bridge is a traditional one, which consists of one or more pontic teeth supported by two crowns.
 Both crowns are rooted into the bone structure by the crown prep, which is part of the natural tooth that has been smoothed down.

 Like a traditional bridge, an implant-supported bridge uses a dental implant instead of a crown prep to support abutment teeth.

 This type uses just one abutment tooth instead of two to support a pontic tooth.